Our proposed merger with Australian Mutual Bank

 How can I get more information and details about the merger?

-Prior to the member vote, all our members will receive a Member Information Booklet, which is approved by the regulators and details the merger rationale, the expected member benefits, as well as possible reasons why you may choose to vote against the proposal.
+Prior to the member vote, all our members will receive a Member Information Booklet, which details the merger rationale, the expected member benefits, as well as possible reasons why you may choose to vote against the proposal.

 Will I be able to bank in an Australian Mutual Bank branch?